 Women: Sundays, Wednesdays and Fridays (Bathing Suit Optional) Women’s days are for women and girls.
 All cisgender and transgender women are welcome.

 We do have a limited number of communal bathing reservations per day.
-Per the San Francisco Heatlth department, we can operate at 25% capacity.
-Separate reservations are required for baths (with or without services).
+We currently operate at 25% capacity.
+Reservations are required for baths.
 Reserved bath times will be in 2 1/2 hour increments.
 The start time of your reservation is flexible, but the end time is firm to allow a thorough cleaning in between groups of bathers.
 We will thoroughly disinfect high touch areas and electrostatic spray between groups.
 As with all reservations, a credit card is needed to guarantee your appointment.

 At Kabuki Springs, we welcome you back with our top priority being your wellbeing and our staff’s safety.
 Please see a staff member for our entire list of cleaning and safety protocols.